hmosousa/temporal_classifier/README.md

 # Temporal Classifier

-Train an agent to classify temporal relations.
+Train a model to classify temporal relations between temporal entities.

+> Note: The codebase has been anonymized for the ACL 2025 submission.
+As a result, the HuggingFace model links are not publicly available, and the code examples below cannot be run as shown.

 ## Setup